V. S. Sampath: Early career

 In his early career in the state of Andhra Pradesh in the southern part of India, Shri Sampath was the administrative head (District Collector) of large Indian districts between 1975 and 1986.
 This stint, apart from giving him a strong grounding in public administration and policy implementation, also provided a good exposure to election organization at the grass root level.
 As the District Collector of several coastal districts, Shri Sampath led large teams in managing natural disasters and cyclone relief in rural areas, an experience that required execution abilities under extreme pressure and timelines.

 Subsequently, Shri V S Sampath also led several state owned financial institutions and federations such as the Apex Co-operative Bank, Handloom Marketing Society, and Oil Seeds Federation in Food and Public Distribution Department, Industries Department and Finance Department between 1986 and 1989.
 This provided a strong footing in managing organizations and working towards realization of organizational goals in compressed timeframes.
-He will serve as CEC until he reaches the retirement age of 65 on 16 January 2015.
+He served as CEC until he reached the retirement age of 65 on 15 January 2015.